© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa on Little Barton Hill is a scheduled monument protected by Historic England under reference 1002424.
 View the official record →

-Roman villa on Little Barton Hill is a Romano-British settlement located in Dorset.
+Little Barton Hill Roman villa is a Roman settlement site located in Dorset, England, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002424.

 Roman villa on Little Barton Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002424.